 Wildcat Transfer Checklist

 - Apply now!
 Submit your application and send NMU all of your official college transcripts including current in-progress coursework (AP and early college or dual enrollment can be submitted after admission).
-Less than 12 college credits?
+Less than 12 college credits after high school?
 Send us final high school transcripts, too.

 Complete your FAFSA and find out if there is more financial aid eligible for you!
 Have NMU's school code 002301 on your form.

 - Set up your MyNMU account when admitted and start using your NMU email address.

 Meet with your Embedded Success Specialist (academic adviser) to discuss your course registration.
 Does NMU have all current and updated college transcripts, AP scores, dual enrollment, and other coursework?
 Have an accurate discussion of your degree plan with your adviser.

 If you're not sure who to contact, call us when you're ready at (906) 227-2650 or email email@example.com.

 Visiting students taking only one or a few courses and returning to their home institution click here: Guest Student Application Instructions